opentimestamps/opentimestamps-client/README.md

     $ ots verify examples/hello-world.txt.ots
     Assuming target filename is 'examples/hello-world.txt'
     Success!
-Bitcoin attests data existed as of Thu May 28 15:41:18 2015 UTC
+Bitcoin block 358391 attests existence as of 2015-05-28 CEST

 Incomplete timestamps are ones that require the assistance of a remote calendar to verify; the calendar provides the path to the Bitcoin block header: